robert-hh/micropython/docs/mimxrt/quickref.rst

     p6 = Pin(pin.cpu.GPIO_B1_15, Pin.OUT) # Use the cpu pin name.

-Available Pins are follow the ranges and labeling of the respective board, like:
+Available Pins are follow the ranges and labelling of the respective board, like:
 0-33 for Teensy 4.0, 0-21 for the MIMXRT10xx-EVK board, or 'D0-Dxx', or 'A0-Ann',
 or the pin names from the dictionaries Pin.board or Pin.cpu.